dimfeld/promptbox/README.md

 > promptbox run summarize --topic software --file README.md The README.md file provides an overview of the PromptBox utility, which is used for maintaining libraries of LLM prompt templates that can be filled in and submitted from the command line.
-It explains that template files are built in TOML and can use Liquid templating.
+It explains that template files are built in TOML and can use Tera templating.
 The file also includes an example template for summarizing files on a specific topic, with options for length, formality, and the files to summarize.
 Additionally, it mentions the presence of configuration files that can set default model options and inherit settings from parent directories.

 > promptbox run summarize --topic software --file README.md --style excited Introducing PromptBox, a powerful utility for maintaining libraries of LLM prompt templates!
 With PromptBox, you can easily fill in and submit prompt templates from the command line.
-These template files, built in TOML, can utilize Liquid templating and reference templates in other files.
+These template files, built in TOML, can utilize Tera templating and reference templates in other files.
 They also define command-line arguments, including references to files.
 The excitement doesn't stop there!
 PromptBox even supports configuration files, allowing you to set default model options and inherit settings from parent directories.
 Get ready to revolutionize your software experience with PromptBox!